nikohpng/mod_redis_plus/README.md

 + profiles - save multiple profiles
   + profile - it contain all configuration of a connection
   + connection - a connection name
-  + hostname - a connection ip address [default: localhost]
+  + hostname - a connection ip address, `localhost` by default
   + password - this connnection password
-  + port - connect to redis port [default: 6379]
+  + port - connect to redis port, `6379` by default
-  + redis-type - how connect to redis server [1: single 2: cluster 3: sentinel]
+  + redis-type - how connect to redis server, [1: single 2: cluster 3: sentinel]
   + ignore-connect-fail - ignore connection fail in profile
+  + max_pipelined_requests - pipline request, `20` by default